blurb/blurb.github.io/source/blog/2014-04-23-sorting-ember-arraycontroller.html.markdown

 ## Welcome `Ember.computed.sort`

-The Computed Property Macros has several methods for creating common types of computed properties. `Ember.computed.sort` allows us to:
+The Computed Property Macros have several methods for creating common types of computed properties. `Ember.computed.sort` allows us to:

 * Sort properties by different criteria